Ingo Neumüller

 Ingo Neumüller (born 30 March 1979) is an Austrian tennis coach and former professional player.

-Born in Wels, Neumüller turned professional in 1998 and won the 2003 Austrian national championships, which earned him a wilcard to that year's Austrian Open.
+Born in Wels, Neumüller turned professional in 1998 and won the 2003 Austrian national championships, which earned him a wildcard to that year's Austrian Open.
 He lost in the first round of the Austrian Open to Paul-Henri Mathieu in what would be the only ATP Tour main draw appearance of his career.

 Neumüller is a former coach of Jürgen Melzer.